unifiedjs/unified-engine/doc/plugins.md

 ## `FileSet`

 Internally, a `fileSet` is created to process multiple files through **unified** processors.
 This set, containing all files, is exposed to plugins as an argument to the attacher.

 ### `fileSet.valueOf()`

 Access the files in a set.
 Returns a list of [`VFile`][vfile]s being processed.

 ### `fileSet.add(file|filePath)`

 Add a file to be processed.
 The given file is processed like other files with a few differences.
 The added files are:

-*   Ignored when their file-path is already added
+*   Ignored when their file path is already added
-*   Never written to the file-system or [`streamOut`][stream-out]
+*   Never written to the file system or [`streamOut`][stream-out]
 *   Not reported for

 Returns self.